lihbr/lihbr-apex/README.md

 #### Plop

-[Plop](https://plopjs.com) is configured on this project to generate regular components as well as pages and layouts one.
+[Plop](https://plopjs.com) is configured on this project to generate regular components as well as pages and layouts ones.

 To use Plop you need its CLI installed globally, if you do not have it already you can install it this way: